Maine’s Leading Ski & Snowboard Accident Attorneys

 While personal injury attorneys in the United States are a dime a dozen, not all lawyers are qualified to handle ski and snowboarding accidents.
 At Peter Thompson & Associates, our highly experienced Maine ski and snowboard accident attorneys have been representing injured skiers and snowboards in all types of accidents for over 20 years.
 Not only do we work tirelessly to fight for your legal rights, we also maximize your chances of recovering from your injuries.
 Due to the fact that it is very difficult to prove ski operator/other skier and snowboarder liability, we rely upon ski patrol reports as well as private investigators to identify witnesses and, the underlying cause of your accident.
 We also use weather and engineering experts to determine the reasons behind a ski lift malfunction or problems, and, what may have contributed to skier/snowboarder collisions.
 At Peter Thompson & Associates, we leave no stone unturned and, take all steps necessary to hold those accountable for your injuries.Contact Peter Thompson & Associates Now to Learn More About Your Case!

 If you have been injured in a skiing or snowboarding accident in Maine, the experienced, knowledgeable, and highly qualified personal injury attorneys at Peter Thompson & Associates can help.
 We offer excellence of legal services to all ski and snowboarding accident victims, guiding you towards a full recovery.
-Call us today at 1 (800) 804-2004 to schedule a free initial consultation at one of our conveniently located offices in Falmouth, Bangor, and Portland.
+Call us today at 1 (800) 804-2004 to schedule an initial consultation at one of our conveniently located offices in Falmouth, Bangor, and Portland.
 Home and hospital visits are available statewide.
 We look forward to providing you with superior legal services.